Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630: Discussion

 If indeed a discrete ejection, this component had to be launched after the ejection of RK2 and before MJD 58589, the day of the ATCA observation.
 We have no direct evidence of RK3 in any other MeerKAT or ATCA observation after MJD 58589, even though we note that its emission, if present, could have been confused with RK2 in the MeerKAT epochs following MJD 58574 (due to the MeerKAT $\sim$$5^{\prime\prime}$ PSF, which is much larger than the $\sim$1\arcsec separation between the two ejecta).
 The four angular separation points after MJD 58590 could be from a single ejection (either RK2 or RK3), or from the two components unresolved.
 If we consider the ATCA detection of RK3, it appears unlikely that the following detections are all uniquely from RK3, since this would imply a strong deceleration followed by a linear motion.
 Alternatively, some of the points (one to three) could be from RK2 while the remaining from RK3, but we also deem this scenario as unlikely, given that it would require alternate detections of single components, which would have to re-brighten and fade at different times.
 Therefore, the most reasonable conclusion is that points at MJD $> 58590$ are dominated by RK2, and that its propagation could be described by a simple constant speed motion.
 Under such an assumption, we present revised fits for its proper motion, and we show the evolution of the angular separation of its approaching component in the bottom panel of Figure \ref{fig:lcurves}.
-A simple linear fit yields a very high proper motion of $\mu = 94 \pm 12$ mas day$^{-1}$, similar to the first pair of ejecta \citep{Carotenuto2021}.
+A simple linear fit yields a very high proper motion of $\mu = 94 \pm 12$ mas day$^{-1}$, similar to the first ejecta \citep{Carotenuto2021}.
+This corresponds to a projected space velocity of $1.2 - 1.9 \ c$ for distances between 2.2 and 3.4 kpc, implying that RK2 is intrinsically relativistic.
 The inferred ejection date $t_{\rm ej} =$ MJD 58578.8 $\pm$ 3.2 points towards an ejection happening contemporaneously with the drop in fractional rms variability - caused by the disappearance of the band-limited noise - and the rapid return of the system to a pure SS.
 Since the $1\sigma$ 3.2 days uncertainty on $t_{\rm ej}$ is not negligible, it is less likely, but not completely impossible, that the launch of RK2 could be associated with the second drop in rms variability, which happened after MJD 58582.